🧩 ujc to png

 Download your puzzle designs from Nonograms Katana as simple images.

-• Step 2: Extract The Data Archive
+• Step 2: Extract the exported archive

 Using your preferred file manager, extract the NonogramsKatana.zip archive so that the folder named MyNonograms becomes accessible.
 This folder contains all your nonograms saved as .ujc files.

-• Step 3: Drag and Drop Your Files Below
+• Step 3: Drag and drop your files below

-Now, you can drag and drop the .ujc files in the area below; alternatively, you can tap on the same area to open a file picker dialog where you can select the files.
+Now, you can drag and drop the .ujc files in the area below; alternatively, you can click on the same area to open a file picker dialog where you can select the files.
 After a short while, the converted images will appear in the gallery below ready to download.

 Dropzone